Surrey Prenuptial Agreement Lawyers

 what is included in a prenup?

-Modifying or Updating a Prenup in BC
+Modifying or Updating a Surrey Prenuptial Agreement

 A prenuptial agreement can only be changed if both spouses agree to the modifications in writing.
 This is typically done through an amending agreement, which must be signed and witnessed like the original contract.
 Without mutual agreement, the terms of the original prenup will continue to apply, even if circumstances have changed.